kmac/nhlv/README.md

     -o/--filter ?filter?  : where ?filter? is optional, and is either a 'filter name' or a comma-separated list of teams

-> Note: -o is used as the short form because -f is taken.
-Pneumonic: -o -> 'only'
+> Note: -o is used as the short form because -f is taken. mnemonic: -o -> 'only'

 > Note: Aside from the `--filter` command, other command arguments accept the same 'filter' string.
 >       For example `--linescore ?filter?` and `--recaps ?filter?`